FrietzeLabUVM/cutruntools/README.md

 sbatch ./integrated.step2.sh CR_BCL11A_W9_r1_S17_aligned_reads.bam
 ```

-After this step, the following directories (from varying peak calling settings) are generated:
+After this step, CUT&RUNTools has varied different peak calling settings and generated multiple directories, each of which corresponds to a setting:

 * Directories `../macs2.(narrow/broad)[.all.frag].aug18[.dedup]`: `()` designates required, `[]` designates optional.
 MACS2.
     * `(narrow/broad)`: narrowPeak or broadPeak calling setting.